C01NoP/void-config/README.md

 This repository includes configuration files and package lists for a Void Linux installation.
+Set for use with the Orchis shell (https://github.com/vinceliuice/Orchis-theme) and Tela icon (https://github.com/vinceliuice/Tela-icon-theme) themes.